justeattakeaway/JustSaying/samples/src/JustSaying.Sample.Middleware/README.md

 * Wire up the `IHandlerAsync<T>` for your message
 * Emit logs and metrics for message handling
-* Deletion of a message if your handler returns successful
+* Deletes a message if your handler returns successfully

 When you add your own middleware, you will most likely want to ensure the above behaviour is maintained.
 This can be achieved as follows;